Import and export content > Importing data from external sources

 No matter what kind of source you are reading from, an external import can be split into three discrete steps:

-• Read data from external source
+• Read data from the external source

 • Save the records to your DatoCMS project